Founding Fathers of the United States: Historical founders

 Thomas Jefferson, a key Founding Father, was the primary author of the Declaration of Independence, which Pulitzer Prize-winning historian Joseph Ellis says contains "the most potent and consequential words in U.S. history".

-Historian Richard Morris' selection of seven key founders was widely accepted through the 20th century.
+The historian Richard B. Morris's selection of seven key founders was widely accepted through the 20th century.
 John Adams, Thomas Jefferson, and Benjamin Franklin were members of the Committee of Five that were charged by the Second Continental Congress with drafting the Declaration of Independence.
 Franklin, Adams, and John Jay negotiated the 1783 Treaty of Paris, which established American independence and brought an end to the American Revolutionary War.
 The constitutions drafted by Jay and Adams for their respective states of New York (1777) and Massachusetts (1780) proved influential in the language used in developing the U.S. Constitution.
 The Federalist Papers, which advocated the ratification of the Constitution, were written by Alexander Hamilton, James Madison, and Jay.
 George Washington was commander-in-chief of the Continental Army and later president of the Constitutional Convention.

 Each of these men held additional important roles in the early government of the United States.
 Washington, Adams, Jefferson, and Madison served as the first four presidents; Adams and Jefferson were the nation's first two vice presidents; Jay was the nation's first chief justice; Hamilton was the first secretary of the treasury; Jefferson was the first secretary of state; and Franklin was America's most senior diplomat from the start of the Revolutionary War through its conclusion with the signing of the Treaty of Paris in 1783.

 The list of Founding Fathers is often expanded to include the signers of the Declaration of Independence and individuals who later approved the U.S. Constitution.
 Some scholars regard all delegates to the Constitutional Convention as Founding Fathers whether they approved the Constitution or not.
 In addition, some historians include signers of the Articles of Confederation, which was adopted in 1781 as the nation's first constitution.

 Historians have come to recognize others as founders, such as Revolutionary War military leaders as well as participants in developments leading up to the war, including prominent writers, orators, and other men and women who contributed to cause.
 Since the 19th century, the Founding Fathers have shifted from the concept of them as demigods who created the modern nation-state, to take into account their inability to address issues such as slavery and the debt owed after the American Revolutionary War.
 Scholars emphasize that the Founding Fathers' accomplishments and shortcomings be viewed within the context of their time.